-Micah Ohlman is an anchor on the KTLA 5 News at 6, KTLA 5 News at 6:30 and KTLA 5 News at 10.
+Micah Ohlman is an anchor on the award-winning KTLA 5 News at 6, 6:30, 10 and 11 on weeknights.

 During the past decade, he has become a fixture in Los Angeles television news, having developed a reputation as an exceptional breaking news anchor and reporter.